ElektraInitiative/libelektra/doc/COMPILE.md

 #### BINDINGS ####

-Bindings are used in the same way as PLUGINS and TOOLS.
+Bindings are used in the same way as TOOLS.
 For example you can use:

 	-DBINDINGS=ALL